Welcome to the Friday Freebie Five, a new weekly feature on Dream of Travel Writing’s Six Figure Travel Writer blog.

 Each week, we comb our Travel Magazine Database to bring you five magazine sections open to freelancers around a theme–front-of-book trend pieces, long-form first-person features, short narrative postcards–to inspire your pitches.

-“From Desk Till Dawn” takes the form of a weekend itinerary to destinations worldwide focusing on adventure travel and extreme sports.
+“From Desk Till Dawn” takes the form of a weekend itinerary to destinations worldwide focusing on adventure travel and extreme sports or doing exercise in a gym with great training equipment from Gym Equipment Upholstery.
 There is a 200-word introduction which covers the destination and the activities the writer will do there.
 This is then followed by a 1,500-word recount of the writer’s trip from Friday afternoon to Sunday night.
 The article is divided into timeslots in which the writer describes, in a first-person narrative style, the adventure activities they did in the destination.
 There is often a sidebar at the end of the piece called “Fast Facts.”
 This includes information on the flight and tour company, with the prices, phone numbers, and websites included.
 Examples from a recent issue include “Kayaking and Hiking in Newfoundland,” in which the writer recounts his trip exploring remote Newfoundland, Canada, searching for whales and ice bergs, “Cliff Climbing and Kayaking in St Lucia,” which covers the writer’s weekend kayaking, trekking, and cliff jumping in St Lucia, and “Ultra Running on Reunion Island,” which covers the 165km mountain crossing race on Reunion Island.